pry/pry/README.markdown

 With the `Pry.into()` method we can pry (open an irb-like session) on an object.
 In the example below we open a Pry session for the `Test` class and execute a method and add an instance variable.
-The program is halted for the duration of the session.
+The current thread is halted for the duration of the session.

     require 'pry'